When Should Puppy Start Learning Advanced Commands: Key Timing and Techniques

 Conclusion

-In summary, the right time to start teaching your puppy advanced commands is around 6 months of age, provided they have a solid foundation of basic skills.
+All in all, the right time to start teaching your puppy advanced commands is around 6 months of age, provided they have a solid foundation of basic skills.
 Focus on using positive reinforcement, recognizing signs of readiness, and avoiding common training pitfalls.
 By prioritizing patience and consistency, you will help your puppy excel in their training journey, leading to a well-behaved and confident companion.